Instant Apps Development: How to Create One for Business

 - Best UX practices for instant apps development

-While a PWA is a full-fledged solution that has all the features of a mobile application, instant apps serve another purpose.
-They allow users to get a glimpse of your application to later decide whether they want to install the full version or not.
+While a PWA is a full-fledged solution with all the features of a mobile application, instant apps serve another purpose.
+They allow users to get a glimpse of your application and even test its features without being forced to download the app.
+This absolutely user-centric solution offers users to check in the app to later decide whether they want to install the full version or not.

 What are Android Instant Apps?